enviromapholdings/Docs/getting-started-administrator/add-map.rst

     - `Placing the new Map in the correct group`_
     - `Using the Upload Map dialog`_

-Navigating to and through the Sites and Sites
+Navigating to and through the Sites and Groups Page
 -----------------------------------------------

 Select the **Sites** dropdown from the navigation bar at the top, then select the **Sites and Groups** item from the list.